RLJ Entertainment: As Image Entertainment

+Acquisition and merger with RLJ

-On April 2, 2012, it was announced that RLJ Acquisition, Inc. had entered into an agreement to acquire Image Entertainment as well as Acorn Media and planned to merge the two companies.
-The two companies operate under the banner "RLJ Entertainment".
+On April 2, 2012, it was announced that RLJ Acquisition, Inc. had entered into an agreement to acquire Image Entertainment, as well as Acorn Media, and planned to merge the two companies.
+The two companies operate under the banner RLJ Entertainment.
 The company was then renamed RLJ Entertainment.
 In 2014, RLJ acquired British media distributor Acorn Media UK, this deal also included 64% in Agatha Christie Limited.

 On July 30, 2018, AMC Networks reached a definitive agreement to acquire RLJ Entertainment where AMC would pay $59 million for the remaining RLJE shares not owned by AMC or Robert L. Johnson.
 The transaction was approved by RLJ Entertainment's stockholders on October 31, and AMC Networks completed the acquisition on November 1.
 RLJ Entertainment became a privately owned subsidiary of AMC Networks, with Johnson and his affiliates owning a 17% stake.